 During his lifetime, Lancelot ‘Capability’ Brown, the omnipotent magician, seemed to conjure up pastoral landscapes from air heavy with Dame Nature’s eloquence, but Brown’s genius lay in envisioning and realising the unique ‘capabilities’ of a site.
 Like a master safe-cracker, he unlocked each landscape in a singular fashion.
 Imitated but inimitable.
 There is only one ‘Capability’ Brown.

-We may not all stand amid nature’s blank canvas and see a work of art, but we can all enjoy the creative genius of ‘England’s greatest gardener’ with a luxurious autumnal escape to the doorstep of one of Britain’s finest parks and gardens.
+We may not all stand amid nature’s blank canvas and see a work of art, but we can all enjoy the creative genius of ‘England’s greatest gardener’ with an escape to the doorstep of one of Britain’s finest parks and gardens.

 Share this post with your family and friends.
 Start planning your next great British adventure…